jojodmo/VideoFilterExporter/README.md

 It is important to keep in mind that as the length of the video increses, the time it takes to process also increses.
 This utility is in no way intended for real-time processing, and can take a few seconds to process a one minute video.

+Make sure that both the import URL and export URL end in either `.mp4` or `.mov`.

 ## Usage

     let asset: AVAsset //your video